Native American languages Native American cultures Native American art

 What kinds of stories do the Arapahos tell?

 There are lots of traditional Arapaho legends and fairy tales.
 Storytelling is very important to the Arapaho Indian culture.
 Here is a story about Nihancan the spider trickster.
+Here's a website where you can read more about Arapaho mythology.

 Return to the American Indian Children site